mplabs/db-gallery/README.md

-# NPM Preact Boilerplate
+# Dropbox Gallery

-A simple boilerplate to kickstart your preact app with es6 and browser-sync in a slim npm build environment.
+This is a simple webapp that will process a dropbox folder as an image gallery.